 Perform this procedure if you want to email a case's video, put it on a USB drive or other external device, and/or play it back locally without having to burn it to a disc.
-If you want to download this case for the sole purpose of burning a DVD, see Burning a Case to a Data DVD on page 127 instead.
+If you want to download this case for the sole purpose of burning a DVD, see Burning a Case to a Data DVD or an Uncompressed Format DVD on page 129 instead.

-A Data DVD download will include some or all of the following:
+A Data DVD or Uncompressed Format download will include some or all of the following:

-- · Selected videos from the case - General information associated with the videos (Officer Name, DVR, Start/End Times, System ID)
+· Selected videos from the case

+- General information associated with the case's videos (Officer Name, DVR, Start/End Times, System ID)

-- · The Chain of Custody Report
+- The Chain of Custody Report

-- Selected media files attached to the case, if applicable
+- Selected media files attached to the case

 - · A copy of the Flashback Player.